MorelAntoine/Unity-Character-Mechanism/README.md

-- **Motion Information *(Configuration / Input)***: Linked to the system, the motion information contain the configuration of the motion and the input information used by the behaviour and the motion state machine.
+- **Motion Information *(Configuration / Input)***: Linked to the system, the motion information contain the configuration of the motion and the input information used by a behaviour and a motion state machine.

 ## Tools